An Artist Residency in Motherhood

 The Ornament, A Christmas Microfiction

 A Story Edith would always remember the day she could take her ornament home, a wooden star glued together from pop sticks.
 All week she had been watching it swinging in the window, the red paint turning rubbery and hot in the afternoon sun.
-She had smeared the tips in thick glue and dipped them into rough chunks of gold glitter.
-A tiny gold bell hung from the middle.
-On the back read the letters EG: Edith Granger.
-There would be no ...
+She had smeared the tips in thick glue and dipped them … Read more

 How Falling Pregnant Helped My Writing Career

-Feature image from ENTREPRENEUR“The idea that motherhood is inherently somehow a threat to creativity is just absurd.”
-TELEGRAPHAs a 29 year old, heterosexual, female, freelance writer currently working on my first piece of long-form creative fiction, I didn't expect falling pregnant to come as such a boost to my writing career.
-While studying Creative Arts at Sydney University my lecturers weren't shy about stating that if I ...
+As a 29 year old, heterosexual, female, freelance writer currently working on my first piece of long-form creative fiction, I didn’t expect falling pregnant to come as such a boost to my writing career.
+While studying Creative Arts at Sydney University my lecturers weren’t shy about stating that if I wanted a successful career in the arts – I should NEVER have Children!

 Winter News, Post Festival Blues